scottmuc/infrastructure/pi/README.md

 upon further investigation, I found it didn't fit how I like to operate things.

 1. The `curl bash` script is way too large and complicated to understand for me.
 2. It installs another `httpd` server when I already have one installed.
+Though it appears I could [disable this][disable-http].
 3. It still requires you to install a resursive resolver if you don't want to delegte resolution to one of the upstream providers (I didn't know this going into things).
 I wanted to avoid third-party upstream providers in the first